Seek, show, celebrate

 The Tasmanian Historical Research Association Inc. (THRA) was founded in 1951 to promote research into and publication of Tasmanian history, and to assist people working in this field.
 It is a non-profit incorporated Association managed by a committee of volunteers with Rules of the Association.

 THRA's three purposes are

 Members can be the first to hear presentations of new historical knowledge.
-The Association holds eleven lectures each year.
+The Association holds eleven talks each year.
 Most are illustrated.
-The lectures are held on the second Tuesday of each month from February to December in the Royal Society Room at the Tasmanian Museum and Art Gallery, commencing at 8.00 pm.
-Lectures are then made available as podcasts.
+The talks, with the exception of the October Eldershaw Lecture are held on the second Tuesday of each month from February to December in the Hobart Legacy Function Rooms, 159 Macquarie Street, commencing at 8.00 pm.
+Recordings of the talks are then made available on Soundcloud.

 Since 1967 the Association has hosted the Eldershaw Memorial Lecture at which a distinguished Australian historian speaks.
 It is open to the public and, indeed, members are encouraged to invite a guest.
+Details of the venue will be advertised prior to the event.
 A supper together with celebratory sparkling wine is provided.

 The Association conducts excursions for its members to experience, explore and understand places of historical significance.

 Heading photograph courtesy Tasmanian Archives and Heritage Office